josmar-crwdstffng/angular/aio/content/guide/architecture-next-steps.md

 Additional pages and sections describe some basic programming techniques for Angular applications.

-*   [Lifecycle hooks](guide/lifecycle-hooks): Tap into key moments in the lifetime of a component, from its creation to its destruction, by implementing the lifecycle hook interfaces.
+*   [Lifecycle hooks](guide/lifecycle-hooks): Tap into key moments in the lifetime of a component, from the associated creation to the associated destruction, by implementing the lifecycle hook interfaces.
 *   [Observables and event processing](guide/observables): How to use observables with components and services to publish and subscribe to messages of any type, such as user-interaction events and asynchronous operation results.
 *   [Angular elements](guide/elements): How to package components as *custom elements* using Web Components, a web standard for defining new HTML elements in a framework-agnostic way.
 *   [Forms](guide/forms-overview): Support complex data entry scenarios with HTML-based input validation.
-*   [Animations](guide/animations): Use Angular's animation library to animate component behavior without deep knowledge of animation techniques or CSS.
+*   [Animations](guide/animations): Use the animation library in Angular to animate component behavior without deep knowledge of animation techniques or CSS.

 ## Client-server interaction